Recommended word list

 If you write a phrase like, “On the Issues page,” ensure steps for how to get to the page are nearby.
 Otherwise, people might not know what the Issues page is.

-The page name should be visible in the UI at the top of the page.
-If it is not, you should be able to get the name from the breadcrumb.
+The page name should be visible in the UI at the top of the page, or included in the breadcrumb.

 The docs should match the case in the UI, and the page name should be bold.
 For example: